cds-snc/gcds-fonts/fonts/icons/README.md

 ([Français](#polices-de-système-de-design-gc--icônes))

-# GC Design System Fonts - Icons
+# GC Design System Fonts - GCDS Icons

-GC Design System Fonts - Icons is a custom icon font created for the GC Design System.
+GC Design System Fonts - GCDS Icons is a custom icon font created for the GC Design System.
 Icon fonts provide scalable vector icons that enhance performance, maintain consistency, and offer easy customization through CSS.
 Icons are used for visual communication that helps a person understand context.

 To remove the reliance on a third-party icon library (Font Awesome) we built a custom icon font.
 This also provides the GC Design System with more control over icons available to users.
 FontAwesome provides an extensive collection of icons, most of which will not be used for our components.
 By limiting the scope of available icons, we aim to prevent misuse and provide clear guidelines on the appropriate usage of each icon.